arfin97/Dream-Hospital-Manager/README.md

 # Dream Hospital Manager
+Hospital management system is a software that helps to maintain an entire hospitals.
+The information of doctors, patient and the hospital rooms are some of the essential information that a hospital needs to maintain.
+This software will provide the tools to maintain the doctor database, patient database and the hospital room database.
+The patient or the receptionist can communicate via messaging.
+It helps to strengthen and ease the relationship between doctors and patient.
+This software maintains all the data of a patient from the day of his admission till the day of his release.

+# Features:
+## 1. Login features: Doctor, Patient, Receptionist
+Patient and Doctors who were admitted by Receptionist or Receptionists who were admitted by the admin can log in to their pages by using their username and password.

+## 2. Messaging Feature:
+Patient or the receptionist can send messages about the condition or other matter to the doctor assigned.

+## 3. Doctor’s My Patient list:
+Doctor can see the patient list, he can see all patient list or only the patients that have been assigned to him.
+He can also search through the patient list through search option.

+## 4. Patient Information :
+Patient can show their information  & send message to doctor.

+## 5. Adding new patient and doctor:
+Receptionist can add new doctors and patients into the hospital.

+## 6. Releasing patient:
+Receptionist can release patient.
+Receptionist can also calculate the total payable of the patient and generated a token for releasing.

-# The attached RAR file contains:
+# The repo RAR file contains:

 1. HospitalManagement V0.8t.jar (Software version 0.8)
 2. HospitalManagement V0.7t.jar (Software version 0.7)
 3. Database/HospitalManagement.db (Database version 0.2)

-## Download:
+## Download the repo or you can downlaod from:
 https://drive.google.com/open?id=15BKp-LSnN6d2HD_W-eVN1kJ-AqCscuDF

-# For Testing Purpose:
+# For Testing Purpose use:
-Doctor:
+Doctor: <br>
-username: q
+username: q <br>
-password: 1
+password: 1 <br>

-Patient:
+Patient: <br>
-username: z
+username: z <br>
-password: z
+password: z <br>

-Receptionist:
+Receptionist: <br>
-username: a
+username: a <br>
-password: 1
+password: 1 <br>

 # Software used:
 ## IDE:Eclipse IDE for Java EE Developers